domoticz/domoticz/dzVents/documentation/README.md

     - **webRoot**: `webroot` value as specified when starting the Domoticz service.
     - **serverPort**: webserver listening port.
  - **sms(message)**: *Function*.
 Sends an sms if it is configured in Domoticz.
+ - **snapshot(cameraID,subject)**: *Function*.
+Sends email with a camera snapshot if email is configured and set for attachments in Domoticz.
  - **startTime**: *[Time Object](#Time_object)*.
 Returns the startup time of the Domoticz service.
  - **systemUptime**: *Number*.
 Number of seconds the system is up.
  - **time**: *[Time Object](#Time_object)*: Current system time.
 Additional to Time object attributes: